Whatever the secret is, she has discovered it."

 Debra took a sabbatical from her television career, and left the "Dr. Phil" show to focus on

 songwriting full time.
-She proceeded to win more than thirty international songwriting competitions,
+She proceeded to win more than thirty-five international songwriting competitions,

 including the Grand Prize and Lennon Award in the prestigious John Lennon Song Contest,